Vinai/customer-activation/README.md

 Description
 -----------
+This small extension makes it impossible for a customer to log in to magento, until the account has been activated in the adminhtml interface.

+Customers - Manage Customers - (select customer) - Account Information - Is activated

+You can also select email notifications for the admin (when a new customer registers) and for the customer (when her account has been activated).

 The Extension was designed to be used together with the [Netzarbeiter_LoginCatalog][] extension.
 Netzarbeiter_LoginCatalog only shows products to customers that are logged in.
 There also is the Extension [Netzarbeiter_GroupsCatalog2][] which may suit your needs better,